-But while the debate over legalization continues without resolution, the data suggests that the undocumented immigrants in Idaho have largely assimilated into the United States, making it less likely that mass deportation will ever be a realistic option.
-We estimate that 86.2 percent of the state's undocumented population has been in the United States for five or more years.
-Approximately 49.6 percent speak English well, very well, or fluently.
+But while the debate over legalization continues without resolution, the data suggests that the undocumented immigrants in Virginia have largely assimilated into the United States, making it less likely that mass deportation will ever be a realistic option.
+We estimate that 77.9 percent of the state's undocumented population has been in the United States for five or more years.
+More than 65.6 percent speak English well, very well, or fluently.
 Studies show that when immigrants with limited English proficiency learn the language, they see a substantial wage benefit and become less isolated in their communities.
 The labor market outcomes and educational levels of their children increase with time as well.
+46